Muhammad breaks world record in 400 hurdles at nationals

 McLaughlin finished in 52.88.

-“It was a really fast race and I could feel the pace being pushed,” McLaughlin said.
-“I’m happy to be a part of a world-record race.
-It’s awesome.”
+“It was a really fast race and I could feel the pace being pushed,” said McLaughlin, who turns 20 next month.
+“I’m happy to be a part of a world-record race.”

-Muhammad’s performance stole the show.
+Muhammad’s performance stole the show on a big final night.

 “I woke up this morning and I’m like, ‘I’m not going to be denied,'” Bryant said.
 “That was my attitude.”